 123-Reg’s own Instant Site web builder.
 To be honest with you, I wouldn’t recommend this option, as I really don’t think it offers good value for money when compared to similar packages offered by other web hosts.

-Having trialed the company’s website builder for a project a while ago, I can at least say that it’s very easy to use and does offer some decent templates, but like I said, you can do make better looking sites using drag-and-drop elsewhere, and much cheaper.
+Having trialled the company’s website builder for a project a while ago, I can at least say that it’s very easy to use and does offer some decent templates, but like I said, you can do make better-looking sites using drag-and-drop elsewhere, and much cheaper.

 One good thing of the brand’s web building offer is that they do provide you with a range of downloadable website templates, which you can either then hand-code, or re-upload via FTP or your file manager and edit from the site itself.
 It’s a confusing, laborious process, though -much as with Instant Site- the end result is often decent if hardly spectacular.